-The Florida Board of Legal Specialization and Education (BLSE) of The Florida Bar governs the rules and policies for each of the certification areas and oversees the committees that implement the standards for each specialty practice area.
+The Florida Bar Board of Legal Specialization and Education governs the rules and policies for each of the certification areas and oversees the committees that implement the standards for each specialty practice area.

 The purpose of the standards for board certification is to identify those lawyers who practice admiralty and maritime law and who have demonstrated special knowledge, skills, and proficiency.
 The process allows those attorneys to be properly identified to the public as board certified in admiralty and maritime law.